Connections

 Resolution priority:

-1. Explicit connectionExternalId — if provided, find the connection tagged with that external ID
+1. Explicit connectionExternalId — if provided, find the connection with that connection.externalId

 If you provide workspaceId and/or endUserId, explicit external-ID resolution is validated against that scope.
 Cross-workspace or cross-user matches are rejected.